SpringTree/jsonschema-to-typings/README.md

 There are certain things that JSON Schema can do that TypeScript can't and visa versa.
 But with this module you've at least got an automated starting point for converting a large set of schemas.

+DISCLAIMER: Due to time constraint I wrote this module to fit my schema needs.
+I'm not covering the whole JSON Schema specification (yet)

 ## Command-line usage
 At the very least you need to supply one schema and the name of the output module:
 ```